 Need some new meal inspirations for some snacks for your kids?
 Here are some great finger food choices they’re sure to love!

-The preference for sweets is inborn, starting with our mother’s milk.
-We develop our preference for sweets in order for us to understand the difference between toxic and safe foods.
-So, it’s very normal for children to love sweets.
-But it is also important to teach our kids healthy eating behavior.
-So here are some ideas for healthy finger food.
+It’s very normal for children to love sweet treats, but it is also important to teach our kids healthy eating behavior.
+So here are some ideas that combine the best of both: healthy finger foods!

 Children love foods they can eat with their fingers.
 Chopped vegetables or fruits cut into fun shapes are a great alternative to processed snacks.
 For example, you can cut some bell peppers, carrots or cucumbers.
 You can also chop up apples and cut strawberries in two.

 Some children tend to avoid some of these at first, but you can easily figure out which kind of vegetables and fruits your kids like.
 Eat together with your children because by watching you, they might become more comfortable with these new foods.